tamariam/restaurant-Tamariam/TESTING.md

 When users registered with their email addresses, confirmation emails were not being sent.
 Cause:
 The email settings in the settings.py file were incomplete, missing necessary configurations for handling outgoing emails.
-Solution:
 To resolve this issue, I added the following settings in the settings.py file:
 EMAIL_BACKEND = "django.core.mail.backends.smtp.EmailBackend"
 (replace console. with smtp to handle email on signing up for the issue) These additional settings specified the email backend as SMTP allowing emails to be sent out when users sign up..

 2. Issue:
 After the first registration, three messages were displayed together on homepage: one indicating a successful email sent to the address, another confirming successful registration, and the third indicating successful log in.

-Cause:
 The message display code was not properly structured, resulting in multiple messages appearing  together on the homepage.
-Solution:
 To address this issue:
 I added specific message display code to the verification_sent.html template to ensure that messages are only displayed on the appropriate page after email verification.
 I implemented separate message displays on the profile page to provide accurate feedback when the verification process is completed.

 3. Issue: During testing of the booking functionality, an issue was encountered where error handling only worked for users who had previously booked.
 New users attempting to book on dates that were already fully booked were still able to proceed with their booking.
 Addressing the Issue: To resolve this issue, I updated the booking_page view to include a new variable called new_booking.
 This variable checks whether the new booking aligns with existing bookings.
 Now, the system examines all existing bookings, and if the new booking does not exceed the capacity, it can be confirmed.
 This ensures that both existing and new users are properly restricted from booking on fully booked dates.
 4. During testing of the update booking page, two issues were encountered.
 The first issue was the inability to update only the number of people in a booking.

-Addressing the Issue:
-To resolve this issue, I modified the update booking system to specifically check whether only the number of people had been changed.
+Addressing the  issue, I modified the update booking system to specifically check whether only the number of people had been changed.
 This modification ensures that updates are accurately applied without requiring changes to other booking details.and user can update number of people without any problem.
 5. The second issue occurred when users attempted to update their details along with the number of people in a booking.
 Despite exceeding the maximum capacity, the booking was still updated.
-Addressing the Issue:
-To resolve this issue, I further modified the update booking system.
+Addressing the Issue: I further modified the update booking system.
 Now, the system verifies whether the updated booking request exceeds the maximum capacity of people before saving the changes.
 If the capacity is exceeded, the booking is not saved and appropriate message displays to notify user.

-6.
-Issue:
+6. Issue:
 During testing of the staff dashboard's search functionality by name, bookings were displayed even when entering just one letter from the name.
 Addressing the Issue:
 To enhance the search functionality, I updated the search_name view to ensure that bookings are only displayed when the entire name is entered.

-### Unfixed bugs
+### Unfixed Bugs

 There is no unfixed bugs.